 “Keep it,” I said.
 "I don't need it now."

-He scratched his head and returned to wiping the bar as I walked out the door.
+He scratched his head and returned to wiping the bar as I walked out.

-Glaring sunlight, along with a blast of humid air, struck me square in the face when I stepped outside.
+Glaring sunlight and a blast of humid air struck me square in the face when I stepped outside.
 Still light-headed from three ounces of rum, I wobbled back to the car, my dilated eyes burning from barroom smoke.
 I found the brindle tomcat perched on the hood.

 He bounded off in a single fluid motion, finally stopping at a safe distance to yawn and lick his paws.
 After stretching, the feral prince strolled away to view the garbage cans awaiting his afternoon inspection.